josedpedroso/marlin-z-offset-finder/README.md

 # Marlin Z offset finder

 This is a simple g-code script to allow you to find the correct z-offset for your printer's bed-level probe.
-This script assumes that the probe is correctly positioned, ie, that it triggers safely below the nozzle and that the offset will not exceed 3mm.
+This script assumes that the probe is correctly positioned, ie, that it triggers safely **below** the nozzle and that the **offset will not exceed 3mm**.
 If your probe is connected to an endstop, you should disable ABORT_ON_ENDSTOP_HIT_FEATURE_ENABLED in Configuration_adv.h.
 I'm not responsible if your nozzle crashes into the bed or anything else bad happens.

 # Usage